jjamfd/bionic-k8s/README.md

 A simple ansible buildout designed to configure a Kubernetes cluster on Ubuntu 18.04.

 **Features**
-- Installs docker and kubernetes dependencies
+- Installs docker and kubernetes
-- Creates a remote admin user named 'ubuntu' on the master node
+- Creates a remote non-root user named 'ubuntu' with passwordless sudo on all nodes
-- Installs flannel network overlay on cluster
+- Installs the flannel network overlay v0.13.0
-- Optional pipenv integration to use pinned version of ansible (2.10.6)
+- Optional `pipenv` integration

 **Server Requirements**
-- Three or more Ubuntu 18.04 servers
+- Three or more Ubuntu 18.04 servers with at least 2vCPU's and 2GB of RAM each
 - SSH access via root or a user with passwordless sudo
 - Servers should be able to communicate over a private network
   - Issues may arise while registering worker nodes if the master node has a default private network which is inaccessible to the worker nodes